 The Colorado General Assembly, pursuant to Colorado Revised Statutes 23-3.1-201, et seq. and 23-3.1-301, et seq., established a student obligation bond program (Student Loan Program Funds, which consist of the Borrower Benefit Fund and Bond Funds), an Internal Revenue Code Section 529 college savings program (Scholars Choice College Savings Program "Scholars Choice Fund," Direct Portfolio College Savings Plan "Direct Portfolio Fund," Smart Choice College Savings Plan "Smart Choice Fund," and Stable Value Plus College Savings Plan "Stable Vale Plus Fund," collectively referred to as the College Savings Program Funds), and an Internal Revenue Code Section 529A Achieving a Better Life Experience (ABLE) savings program, which are administered by CollegeInvest.
-The programs assist students in meeting the expenses incurred in availing themselves of higher education opportunities.
+The college savings programs assist students in meeting the expenses incurred in availing themselves of higher education opportunities.
+The ABLE savings program helps individuals with disabilities save money while preserving their Supplemental Security Income and Medicaid benefits.
+This report only includes the financial statements of the College Savings Program Funds.
+Information on the Student Loan Program Funds (including ABLE) can be found in the State of Colorado Annual Comprehensive Financial Report.
 The Executive Director of the Colorado Department of Higher Education has responsibility for oversight and management of CollegeInvest and appoints the Director of CollegeInvest.
 In addition, CollegeInvest has a nine-person Advisory Board of Directors (Board) designated by the Governor with the consent of the State Senate to serve four year terms.